Fertility clinic: Treatment

 Treatment may include ovulation induction, surgical interventions, artificial insemination, such as intrauterine insemination (IUI), in vitro fertilization (IVF), or the use of an egg donor or a sperm donor.
 In vitro fertilization is the most well known of the assisted reproductive technology procedures performed at a fertility clinic.
 Advanced male infertility treatments such as TESA (Testicular Epididymal Sperm Aspiration) is also provided by fertility clinics these days.

 Comparing clinics

 The Centers for Disease Control requires outcome data be reported to the Society of Assisted Reproductive Technology (SART) which is the organization that compiles statistics.
 Fertility clinics are often compared by these IVF success rates.
-However, it is important to note that SART puts a caution at bottom of each report that reads "Patient characteristics vary among programs; therefore, these data should not be used for comparing clinics."
-A consultation with many fertility clinics is always a good option to get a more complete comparison for a patients specific situation and needs.
+SART puts a caution at bottom of each report that reads "Patient characteristics vary among programs; therefore, these data should not be used for comparing clinics."
+A consultation with many fertility clinics is always a good option to get a more complete comparison for a patient's specific situation and needs.